pingswept/me30-website/content/logistics/projects.md

 * Your robot must do three things in order in less than 15 minutes:
 ** High five an LA (target hand height 105.5-107 cm), seated conveniently nearby in the atrium ** Travel to Jason Rife's office.
-** High five Jason Rife (target hand height 80 cm).
+** High five Jason Rife (target hand height 105.5-107 cm).
-* Your robot should be enclosed and repel a [test finger probe](https://www.amazon.com/Articulated-Finger-accessibility-electrical-standards/dp/B0716YYXN2), like that used in UL/IEC 60950-1.
-The idea here is that you should try to give your robot a finished appearance, with no holes where people can stick their fingers in.
-* The doors at the top of the stairs that lead to the ME department hallway will be propped open.
+* Your robot should not be tethered to a wall outlet (batteries will be available in Nolop).

 ### Restrictions

 * You should not touch your robot during its adventures.
 This probably means that your robot should be remote controlled.
 * You should not use an RC car controller.
 This probably means that your robot should be controlled through wifi from a laptop or phone.
 * Your robot cannot fly.
 (We don't have the space to test drones safely, unfortunately.)
+* You cannot clear the path for the robot.
+This would include moving chairs, opening doors and the like.

+### Safe Assumptions

+* The doors at the top of the stairs that lead to the ME department hallway will be propped open.
+* The atrium and hallways will be clear of chairs and similar obstacles.
+You will still need to traverse a variety of different surfaces.

-**Milestone 1: Build something that drives: Thursday, December 7, 10:30 AM**
+**Milestone 1: Build something that drives: Tuesday, December 7, 10:30 AM**

+* You should submit video documentation to Canvas and bring your something-that-drives to class.

 **Final due date: Thursday, December 14, 10:30 AM (last class)**

+* You should submit video documentation and code to Canvas and bring your robot to the atrium.

 ### More details for project #4